moonwell-fi/moonwell-contracts-v2/docs/governance/contracts/VOTECOLLECTION.md

 - `proposalVotes`: Returns the vote count for a proposal
 - `getVotes`: Returns the total voting power for an address at a given block number and timestamp. well, xWell, stkWell and distributor

+## Only Owner Functions

+The Vote Collection is owned by the [Temporal Governor](TEMPORALGOVERNOR.md) contract.
+Only the Temporal Governor can call the functions below.
+This means that a proposal must be created on Moonbeam and passed to the Temporal Governor to update these parameters.

+- `setGasLimit`: Sets the gas limit for the emitVotes function
+- `setNewStakeWell`: Update the staked WELL token address